 Your doctor will usually be able to diagnose measles from the combination of your symptoms, especially the characteristic rash and the small spots inside your mouth.
 However, a simple saliva test is usually done to confirm the diagnosis.

-In the UK, measles is a 'notifiable illness', which means your doctor is obliged to inform the local Health Protection Team (HPT) for Public Health England (PHE).
-This is so that they can find out where you caught measles, so that spread of infection can be contained.
+In the UK, measles is a 'notifiable illness', which means your doctor is obliged to inform the local Health Protection Team (HPT) for the UK Health Security Agency (UKHSA).
+This is so that they can find out where you were exposed to someone with measles, so that spread of infection can be contained.
 The HPT may call you to arrange testing of other people with whom you have been in contact.

 Suffer from dermatitis?